AFC champion Chiefs arrive in Tampa day before Super Bowl

 The team then filed into 10 buses — two waves of five each —both with police escorts, which carried the coaches, players and staff for the 7-mile trip to their hotel in downtown Tampa.

-They were greeted around 5:23 p.m. by a few hundred cheering fans – several with masks but many without and many decked out in Chiefs jerseys and T-shirts, some in Bucs gear – gathered on the four corners closest to the main entrance of the hotel, which featured several red and gold window wraps around the entrances.
+They were greeted around 5:23 p.m. by a few hundred cheering fans — mostly masked and many decked out in Chiefs jerseys and T-shirts, some in Bucs gear — gathered on the four corners closest to the main entrance of the hotel, which featured several red and gold window wraps around the entrances.

 Assistant coach Britt Reid, the son of head coach Andy Reid, was not among those traveling with the team after he was involved in a multi-vehicle crash late Thursday that injured two young children near the Chiefs’ training complex adjacent to Arrowhead Stadium.